 A fascinating country, Kenya.
 I was last there in 2018.
 Famed for its wildlife what’s often forgotten about Kenya is its active participation in global trade for centuries before European settlement and as part of the great Indian Ocean trading networks.
 That familiarity with commerce has given Kenyans a comfortable ease with trading, trying out new ideas, and having a culture of welcome.

-Along the Kenya coast are settlements which were trading entrepot with a documented history of trade with the various states of India’s western seaboard, imperial China, Yemen, Ethiopia and further south to Zimbabwe – get more on this here.
+Along the Kenya coast are settlements which were trading entrepot with a documented history of trade with the various states of India’s western seaboard, imperial China, Yemen, Ethiopia and further south to Zimbabwe and Mozambique – get more on this here.

 Why Kenya?
 Well, when I was last there one thing which amazed me was the growth in the size of the capital city, Nairobi.
 The city I knew as a child was verdant, lush and green with large leafy streets and comfortable houses set in their own grounds … a lot remains the same in the smart parts of the city.
 But there has been a massive growth in the population caused by people leaving the countryside for work in the city or because they can access better healthcare (Kenya also pioneers treatments for HIV).
 Others drawn to the city are refugees from conflict caused by the collapse of neighbouring Somalia (Kenya houses the largest number of Somali refugees anywhere).

 Now you might think – if the rhetoric of western policitcians is anything to go by – that Kenya was being brought to the edge of collapse by a combination of ecology, geography and ‘floods’ of refugees sinking the fragile economy … well, no.